About

 by innovation

-After two decades of innovation in terrestrial electric vehicles, Venturi’s President Gildo Pastor has repositioned the firm in the space sector, aiming to forge new collaborations with both NASA and the ESA.
+In 2021, after two decades of innovation in the field of terrestrial electric vehicles, Gildo Pastor, President of Venturi, steered the Group towards the space industry.
+He set out a dual ambition: to collaborate with both NASA and the ESA.

-The change of strategy ties in with NASA’s Artemis programme that will see humanity return to the Moon in 2029, after the US space agency invited bids from contractors to design, manufacture, and operate a lunar terrain vehicle for transporting astronauts and equipment.
+The strategic shift towards the space sector is aligned with NASA’s Artemis programme, that will see humanity return to the Moon in 2030, after the US space agency invited bids from contractors to design, manufacture, and operate a lunar terrain vehicle for transporting astronauts and equipment.

 2024